rgordonatrsgc/summative-task/README.md

 The other birds will follow these rules:

-1. Seperation rule: Avoid crowding your neighbours.
+1. Separation rule: Avoid crowding your neighbours.
 Give the other "birds" room to avoid collisions.
 2. Alignment rule: "Look" at where the other birds are going and pick a heading that is the average of everyone else's trajectories.
 3. Cohesion rule: Move toward the average position of all your neighbours, to prevent the flock from dissipating.